Democratic Kampuchea: Religion

-Article 20 of the 1976 Constitution of Democratic Kampuchea guaranteed religious freedom, but it also declared that "all reactionary religions that are detrimental to Democratic Kampuchea and the Kampuchean People are strictly forbidden."
+Article 20 of the 1976 constitution of Democratic Kampuchea guaranteed religious freedom, but it also declared that "all reactionary religions that are detrimental to Democratic Kampuchea and the Kampuchean People are strictly forbidden."
 About 85 percent of the population followed the Theravada school of Buddhism.
 The country's 40,000 to 60,000 Buddhist monks, regarded by the regime as social parasites, were defrocked and forced to work in the rural co-operatives and irrigation projects.
 Many monks were executed; temples and pagodas were destroyed or turned into storehouses.
 Images of the Buddha were defaced and dumped into rivers and lakes.
 People who were discovered praying or expressing religious sentiments were often killed.

-The Christian and Muslim communities also were even more persecuted, as they were labelled as part of a pro-Western cosmopolitan sphere, hindering Cambodian culture and society.
+The Christian and Muslim communities, considered part of a pro-Western cosmopolitan sphere, were fiercely persecuted for hindering Cambodian culture and society.
 The Roman Catholic cathedral of Phnom Penh was completely razed.
 The Khmer Rouge forced Muslims to eat pork, which they regard as forbidden (ḥarām).
 Many of those who refused were killed.
 Christian clergy and Muslim imams were executed.
 One hundred and thirty Cham mosques were destroyed.

 Despite its ideological iconoclasm, many historical monuments were left undamaged by the Khmer Rouge; for Pol Pot's government, like its predecessors, the historic state of Angkor was a key point of reference.